We tested all the most popular UHS-I and UHS-II memory cards in the Canon EOS R to see which cards performed the best in-camera.

 Can You Use Micro SD Memory Cards In The EOS R?

-I get this question a lot, so I spent some time testing various micro SD memory cards in various cameras.
+I often get this question, so I tested various micro SD memory cards in various cameras.

 I’ve found that many micro SD memory cards are capable of matching the speeds of the bigger brother, however, a lot of micro SD memory cards still run slower so it depends on the brand and the model.

-The problem with micro SD memory cards is you have to use an adapter and this is the weak link.
+The problem with micro SD memory cards is that you have to use an adapter, which is a weak link.

-While I’ve found the micro SD memory cards can perform very well, I’ve found the adapters often cause issues.
-Cards can vibrate and lose connection with the adapter, or some of the adapters are just bad.
+While I’ve found that micro SD memory cards can perform very well, I’ve found that adapters often cause issues.
+Cards can vibrate and lose connection with the adapter, or some adapters are just bad.

 Because of this, I do not recommend you use micro SD cards unless it’s an emergency.
-If you’re shooting regularly, you should buy an SD memory card for your Canon R, so you don’t run into memory card problems.
+If you’re shooting regularly, you should buy an SD memory card for your Canon R to avoid memory card problems.

 This doesn’t mean you should never use Micro SD cards.
-I shoot with GoPros, Drones and various cameras so I like to keep a backup micro SD card in my bag because it will work in any device just in case I ever kill a card or forget one.
+I shoot with GoPros, drones, and various cameras, so I like to keep a backup micro SD card in my bag because it will work on any device just in case I ever kill a card or forget one.

 Formatting Your Cards